Deva-354/EpidemicEye/README.md

-EpidemicEye is a real-time detection software system designed to track and analyze the spread of COVID-19 and Influenza in Ontario.
+EpidemicEye is a real-time detection software system designed to track and analyze the spread of COVID-19 and Influenza across the globe.
 Utilizing real-time monitoring, predictive modeling, visualization tools and an alert system, our project focuses on increasing public awareness of the spread of these contagious diseases by providing timely and accurate data to manage the impact of these diseases.
 By monitoring cases in real-time and through transparent information for the public of